-Now that many cities across the United States are asking people to remain inside their homes for extended periods of time, some of the biggest challenges will be to overall mental health.
-Fortunately, there are things you can do to help.
+Now that many cities across the United States are asking people to remain inside their homes for extended periods of time, some of the biggest challenges will be managing overall mental health.
+Fortunately, there are things you can do to help yourself cope with quarantine.

 What is Quarantine?